Balanci

 Balanci (Баланци, Ballancë) is a village in the municipality of Centar Župa, North Macedonia.
 The nearby village of Vlasiḱi was once a neighbourhood of Balanci.
 Other neighbouring villages of Bajramovci, Crno Boci and Odžovci were also once neighbourhoods of Balanci until the mid 1960s when they were elevated to the status of separate villages.
 It is the only village in the municipality with an Albanian majority.

 Name

 The toponym Balanci is a patronymic formation derived from the name Balan and the suffix (ov)ci.

 Demographics

+Balanci (Ballani) is recorded in the Ottoman defter of 1467 as a village in the vilayet of Upper Dibra.
+The settlement was abandoned.

 As of the 2021 census, Balanci had 165 residents with the following ethnic composition: